 By keeping your sugar under control, it increases your satiety, which makes you eat less and can lead to actual weight loss on the scale.
 But obviously, it is a combined effort.
 Just adding ACV or reducing any other ingredient will not help, if the rest of your lifestyle is damaging.

 g) It cleans fruits and vegetables.
 The research conducted shows that vinegar has antibacterial properties that can reduce and potentially alleviate all harmful pathogens found in fruits and vegetables.
 Simply spritz the produce, leave it for not more than a minute or so, and rinse in regular water.

 h) It lowers cholesterol and promotes good heart health.
 This study has been done on rats and is yet to be completed on humans, but many scientists believe that the same can be applied to humans.
 But observations show that it does have a positive impact to a certain limit.

 i) The last but not the least important, is that ACV kills bad smells.
 It’s a great neutralizer and alleviates everything from bad breath to smelly feet.
 It’s also a great conditioning agent for hair and skin (diluted).
 So, if nothing else, use it as an antibacterial mouth wash and a nice wash for your hair and body!

-- It does not whiten your teeth!
+a) It does not whiten your teeth!
 The acid can actually erode the enamel of the tooth and cause slow deterioration and more harm than good!

 b) It cleans wounds.
 Sure, the acidic properties will kill bacteria, but it will also irritate your skin and cause burn marks.
 So, don’t do this.
 Get an antibacterial soap or ointment instead.

 c) It detoxifies your system.
 Your body detoxifies itself regularly thanks to the liver and kidneys.
 You don’t need to flush in unnecessary amounts of acid to add to that.
 It might even leave your system acidic and this might cause other problems.

-- It also does not cure acne!
+d) It also does not cure acne!
 The acid will irritate the skin on your face even more and cause permanent lesions and scarring.

 e) It’s also not a very good “energy drink”.
 It’s acidic acid and consuming it is only going to affect your appetite, not your energy in the long run.
 You can consume it with a combination of other sugar-rich foods to aid in the energy sustenance.